arillso/ansible.users/README.md

 ## Description

-This is an Ansible role which users and user's authorized keys manages.
+This is an Ansible role which users and user's authorized keys manages on Linux and Windows.

 ## Installation